bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 ### <a href="https://javascript.info/primitives-methods#a-primitive-as-an-object" class="markup--anchor markup--h3-anchor">A primitive as an object</a>

-Here’s the paradox faced by the creator of JavaScript:
+Here's the paradox faced by the creator of JavaScript:

 -   <span id="95d1">There are many things one would want to do with a primitive like a string or a number.
 It would be great to access them using methods.</span>
 -   <span id="10fe">Primitives must be as fast and lightweight as possible.</span>